Why the decision not to commit suicide was the best decision of my life

 I’ve often heard people advise viz, forget you have a disability, and live life, like normal.
 NEVER.
 Understand your disability, accept it, and think about how you can overcome the particular disability, not by forgetting but by accepting and understanding your weakness.

 In my case, I choose alternate communication mechanisms— internet, email and social media.
 It was incredible, I was exposed to a world bigger than what I could ever imagine.

-This is the story of my life so far, which I wanted to share with everyone for sometime now ☺ Happily looking forward for the next adventure :D
+This is the story of my life so far, which I wanted to share with everyone for some time now ☺ Happily looking forward to the next adventure :D

 Sanjay Nediyara | firstname.lastname@example.org